henrietta-k/adapt-learning-wiki/multilanguage.md

 ### Language Picker
 - The Language Picker is a component that presents a list of available languages.
 It allows the learner to choose the language of the course content.
 The component can be configured to appear before entering the course content and/or while the course is in progress.
 - The Language Picker does not create localised content.
 It must be configured to reflect the languages present in the course root.
 - The Language Picker expects that Adapt conventions will be follow, specifically that localised content will be stored in a folder within the course directory and that it use the language code as the name folder.
+<div float align=right><a href="#top">Back to Top</a></div>

 ## How to recreate your course in another language